A note on the identity module in $c=0$ CFTs: OPE and two-point functions

 \subsection{$c\to 0$ limit of Potts and $O(n)$ models}

-In contrast with what happens for rational minimal models (such as the Ising model), the action of the left and right Virasoro algebras in non-trivial $c=0$ theories leads to modules which are indecomposable but not fully reducible - they do contain irreducible submodules, but cannot be written as direct sums of such modules (the action of the algebra in such cases is conveniently represented by so called Loewy diagrams \cite{benson1984modular}).
+In contrast with what happens for rational minimal models (such as the Ising model), the action of the left and right Virasoro algebras in non-trivial $c=0$ theories leads to modules which are indecomposable but not fully reducible - they do contain irreducible submodules, but cannot be written as direct sums of such modules.
 We will focus in this paper on the identity module - the module which contains the identity field $\mathbb{I}$ (with conformal weights $h=\bar{h}=0$) ``at the top'' (i.e., $\mathbb{I}$ is the field with lowest conformal weight in the module).
 We recall that, both for the Potts and $O(n)$ models, the identity field is in fact the field with lowest conformal weight in the full theory.
 Moreover, it is the only field with $h=\bar{h}=0$ - in contrast with, e.g. the theory proposed in \cite{Gaberdiel:2010rg}.

 The technical origin of these complicated features at $c=0$ is that a descendant of the identity field -- the stress-energy tensor $T(z),\bar{T}(\bar{z})$ -- becomes null as $c\to 0$.
 More precisely, its Virasoro invariant norm-square (defined by using the standard conjugacy rule $L_n^\dagger =L_{-n}$) vanishes as $c\to 0$.
 It is however not possible to set $T=\bar{T}=0$ in a physical theory (this would lead to the minimal model at $c=0$, a trivial theory with only the identity field), and this implies, by a variety of arguments (see below), the appearance of a logarithmic partner of the stress-energy tensor, the famous $t$ field \cite{Gurarie:1999yx}.
-The Jordan cells for $L_0,\bar{L}_0$ involving $t,\bar{t},T,\bar{T}$ are now well understood for percolation and polymers, i.e., Potts model at $Q=1$ and $O(n)$ model at $n=0$ -- both theories with $c=0$.
+The Jordan blocks for $L_0,\bar{L}_0$ involving $t,\bar{t},T,\bar{T}$ are now well understood for percolation and polymers, i.e., Potts model at $Q=1$ and $O(n)$ model at $n=0$ -- both theories with $c=0$.
 In order to see what happens for fields whose conformal weights $h,\bar{h}$ are both non-zero, we start from the Potts and $O(n)$ spectrum and Virasoro structure at generic $c$.

 We focus on the conformal fields which will appear in the logarithmic mixing up to dimension $(h,\bar{h})=(2,2)$ in the limit $c\to0$.
 This involves the following fields in the Potts and $O(n)$ spectra at generic $c$ (we also indicate their conformal dimensions at $c=0$):